 top of page

-She has played leading roles in many off-Broadway and regional productions and enjoys a vibrant concert career, having headlined sold-out shows at Birdland, 54 Below, and many other prestigious venues around the country.
-She has also performed as a guest soloist with numerous symphonies.
-She won first prize and the Johnny Mercer Award in the national American Traditions Vocal Competition and holds a BFA in Drama and an MFA in Acting (yes, both) from NYU's Tisch School of the Arts.
+Julie has released three albums—Christmas With You, Hand in Hand (both on Club44 Records) and Introducing Julie Benko—in collaboration with her pianist-composer husband, Jason Yeager.
+She's played sold-out shows at NYC’s Café Carlyle, Birdland, and 54 Below, plus top venues around the U.S, and has performed as a guest soloist at Carnegie Hall and with orchestras nationwide.
+She’s a Gold Medalist and Johnny Mercer Award winner from the American Traditions Vocal Competition.
+She holds a BFA in Drama and an MFA in Acting (yes, both!) from NYU's Tisch School of the Arts.

-To keep up with Julie, follow her on Instagram/TikTok @JujujulieBee, or check the UPCOMING page to catch her wherever she may be performing next!
+To keep up with Julie, follow her on Instagram/TikTok @JujujulieBee, join her mailing list, or check the UPCOMING page to see where she's performing next!

 bottom of page